 The Scratch website may occasionally be unreachable due to updates, network issues or other unexpected faults.
-You can prepare for this in advance by downloading the Scratch Offline Editor, which can be found through the Support link at the bottom of the scratch.mit.edu main page.
+You can prepare for this in advance by downloading the Scratch Offline Editor, which can be found through the Download link at the bottom of the Scratch main page.
 There are several versions of the editor available.
-If possible, we recommend installing version 2.0 or newer.
-The older 1.4 version does not support clones or custom blocks, which means the code in the programming project in Workshop 1 needs to be adjusted if using this version.
+If possible, we recommend installing version 3.0 or newer.
+The layout of Scratch has changed significantly from version 2.0, and the older 1.4 version does not support